juanfonsecasolis-automation/javascript-playwright-Bondar-course/Discussion.md

 According to Zhan, maintainability is the key aspect when determining if an end-to-end automation framework is suitable for testing.
 Below is the criteria he provides for knowing if a combination of programming language, test tool, and test framework is a good choice [2]:

 * i. **Scripting (interpreted) language.** Scripting languages provide a high-level syntax that lets to achieve more functionality with fewer lines of code (fewer lines of code facilitates maintainability and readability) [3, 9].
 Besides, test automation is enterprise software, which means that it doesn't have to be implemented in the same language as the main application, making scripting languages an option [2, 8].
 * ii. **Easy-to-understand syntax.** Some scripting languages make excessive and unnecessary use of code nesting, parentheses (brackets, rounded, square), lambda expressions, and synchronization keywords, which makes readability difficult.
-Automation should be easy to write also by team members with no coding skills to make the team more productive [2].
+Automation should be easy to write also by team members with low code skills to help with the team productivity [2].
 * iii. **Object-oriented programming language (OOPL).** OOPL is required to implement the Page Object Model (POM), a design pattern that separates tests from the page iteraction logic, facilitating the automation maintainability [2].
 * iv. **Language is officially supported by the test tool.** Languages that are not officially supported by the framework will require hacks to work properly [2].